Citanest Forte Dental Injection

 Sterilization, Storage and Technical Procedures:

-- Cartridges of Citanest Plain Dental Injection and Citanest Forte Dental Injection should not be autoclaved, because solutions of epinephrine and the closures employed in cartridges cannot withstand autoclaving temperatures and pressures.
+1. Cartridges should not be autoclaved, because solutions of epinephrine and the closures employed in cartridges cannot withstand autoclaving temperatures and pressures.

-- Certain metallic ions (mercury, zinc, copper, etc.) have been related to swelling and edema after local anesthesia in dentistry.
-Therefore, chemical disinfectants containing or releasing these ions are not recommended.
+3. Certain metallic ions (mercury, zinc, copper, etc.) have been related to swelling and edema after local anesthesia in dentistry.
+Therefore, chemical disinfectants containing or releasing those ions are not recommended.
 Antirust tablets usually contain metal ions.
 Accordingly, aluminum sealed cartridges should not be kept in such solutions.

-- Quaternary ammonium salts, such as benzalkonium chloride, are electrolytically incompatible with aluminum.
-Cartridges of Citanest Plain Dental Injection and Citanest Forte Dental Injection are sealed with aluminum caps and therefore should not be immersed in any solution containing these salts.
+4. Quaternary ammonium salts, such as benzalkonium chloride, are electrolytically incompatible with aluminum.
+Cartridges are sealed with aluminum caps and therefore should not be immersed in any solution containing these salts.

-Other causes of leakage and breakage include badly worn syringes, aspirating syringes with bent harpoons, the use of syringes not designed to take 1.7 mL cartridges, and inadvertent freezing.
+causes of leakage and breakage included badly worn syringes, aspirating syringes with bent harpoons, the use of syringes not designed to take 1.8 mL cartridges, and inadvertent freezing.

 4% Citanest® Forte DENTAL